Slain North Carolina college student confronted gunman, saved lives: police chief

 The other student killed in the shooting was Ellis Parlier, 19, officials said.
 Four wounded students were identified as Drew Pescaro, 19; Sean DeHart, 20; Emily Houpt, 23; and Rami Alramadhan, 20.

-Police in Charlotte charged former UNC Charlotte student Trystan Andrew Terrell, 22, with two counts of murder and four of attempted murder but offered no explanation for a motive.
-They said he used a legally purchased handgun.
+Police in Charlotte arrested former UNC Charlotte student Trystan Andrew Terrell, 22, on suspicion of murder and attempted murder but offered no explanation for a motive.
+They said he used a legally purchased handgun and was carrying a large amount of ammunition.

 Terrell was familiar with the classroom building where the attack occurred but it was unclear if he knew the students targeted, Putney said.